 Singapore is an ultra-modern city-state with obscene cost of living (just ask anyone who’s had to rent an apartment here).
 Prices can be a shock for travellers coming from Indonesia or Malaysia.
 A dorm bed averages at $24 a night, which can be a whole day’s budget elsewhere.
-To stay cost-effective, many dorm rooms in Singapore have 20 or even 30 beds—not a fun prospect if you’re a light sleeper or want some semblance of privacy.
+To stay cost-effective, some dorm rooms in Singapore have up to 20 beds—not a fun prospect if you’re a light sleeper or want some semblance of privacy.

 Suggested Backpacker Budget: it depends hugely.
 If you’re just transiting through you can keep it to $40–50 a day, but a lot of sightseeing, going out, or restaurant food can push this to $50–90.Singapore guide »

 In a nutshell: budget appropriately for multi-day tours and adventure activities, but otherwise excellent value for money

 Hostel dorm bed average: $9

 Basic private room average: $19

 Independent travellers sometimes label Malaysia as an ‘expensive’ country, but I don’t think this reputation is entirely deserved.

 Your opinion of the costs will probably be highly dependent on what exactly you do in Malaysia.
 If you’re crazy about adventure activities, then be prepared to spend relatively more.
 For example, if your goal is to climb Mount Kinabalu on Borneo, a 2- or 3-day guided trek will easily cost several hundred dollars.
 Permits are limited and demand is high, pushing up prices for this bucket list experience (be sure to book early).
 Similarly, a 2-day jungle river expedition in Kinabatangan park costs around $90, which is definitely more than it would have cost in some other Asian countries.